 - 4. This lawsuit is a civil action for patent infringement arising under the patent laws of the United States, 35 U.S.C. §101 et seq.
 The Court has subject-matter jurisdiction pursuant to 28 U.S.C. §§1331, 1332, 1338(a), and 1367. - 5.
-The Court has personal jurisdiction over Defendant for at least four reasons: (1) Defendant has committed acts of patent infringement and/or contributed to or induced acts of patent infringement by others in this District and elsewhere in Texas; (2) Defendant regularly does business or solicits business in the District and in Texas through, among other means, Defendant's satellite office of approximately 300 employees in Austin, Texas; (3) Defendant engages in other persistent courses of conduct and derives substantial revenue from products and/or services provided to individuals in the District and in Texas; and (4) Defendant has purposefully established substantial, systematic, and continuous contacts with the District and should reasonably expect to be haled into court here.
+The Court has personal jurisdiction over Defendant for at least four reasons: (1) Defendant has committed acts of patent infringement and contributed to and induced acts of patent infringement by others in this District and elsewhere in Texas; (2) Defendant regularly does business or solicits business in the District and in Texas; (3) Defendant engages in other persistent courses of conduct and derives substantial revenue from products and/or services provided to individuals in the District and in Texas; and (4) Defendant has purposefully established substantial, systematic, and continuous contacts with the District and should reasonably expect to be haled into court here.
 Thus, the Court's exercise of jurisdiction over Defendant will not offend traditional notions of fair play and substantial justice.